Sourdough Discard Blueberry Lemon Scones

 The best part of this recipe is the sourdough starter.
 This is due to the acidity of the starter.
 Many other scone recipes will use buttermilk to achieve the same acidic bite, however with the starter discard you get that familiar sourdough tang.
 This acidity will be key in also getting the rise from the baking powder.

-ingredients for sourdough discard scones
+Ingredients for sourdough discard scones

 • Save